-As a non-profit, the agency is able to offer a sliding scale fee for hourly services that is determined using the net income of the client (gross income less necessary expenses).
-SCHAS has fundraisers, is an United Way Agency, and receives funds from local governments so hourly rates can be affordable.
-For clients that have the financial resources, a full-fee is charged that covers all the cost of the service.
+As a non-profit, the agency can offer a sliding scale fee for hourly services that is determined using the net income of the client (gross income less necessary expenses).
+SCHAS has fundraisers, is a United Way Agency, and receives funds from local governments so hourly rates can be affordable.
+For clients with financial resources, a full fee is charged that covers all the costs of the service.

-Throughout the years the agency has formed great partnerships to help further our mission.
-Every community in East Tennessee has different resources and having partnerships in local communities is vital to providing the highest quality services.
+The agency has formed significant partnerships throughout the years to help further our mission.
+Every community in East Tennessee has different resources, and having partnerships in local communities is vital to providing the highest quality services.

-Thank you for taking time to learn about SCHAS.
-If you need help for yourself or a loved one we hope you will call on us.
-We have the experience, knowledge, and resources to provide you with care that exceeds your expectations.
+Thank you for taking the time to learn about SCHAS.
+We hope you will call on us if you need help for yourself or a loved one.
+We have the experience, knowledge, and resources to provide you with the care that exceeds your expectations.

 - Our Story

 The history of SCHAS is a long and interesting one.
 In the 1960’s the Federal Government conducted a survey to measure the quality of life of the elderly and disabled.
 The results of that survey showed the need

 of in-home care as a means to allow those individuals to remain in their homes and postpone, or eliminate, the need for more costly institutional care.

 With a grant from federal and local governments, funding from civic organizations, churches, and individuals, in 1970, Senior Citizens Home Assistance Service, Inc. was established as a 501(c)3 non-profit agency.
 Since that time, SCHAS has set the standard for in-home care of the elderly and those with disabilities.